nullghost89/automated-threat-intelligent-model/README.md

 2.This project was shortlisted for finals in Beach Hack 2019.

-3.This project was awarded second prize at Innpasco 3.0 Project Presentation.
+3.This project was awarded first runner-up at Innpasco 3.0 Project Presentation.